 - Nobody will tell you what to do!
 Isn’t this the point of getting a motorcycle??

 Personally, I’m glad I didn’t start on a 600cc.
 But I also know that I’m now riding a bike that’s way beyond my ability.
-I don’t get my kneed own on every freeway onramp, even though it feels like I’m about to make contact.
-I only have redlined it in first gear.
+I don’t get my knee down on every freeway onramp, even though it feels like I’m about to make contact.
+I only have redlined it in first gear on the road (and second and third on the track).

 Is a literbike better than a 600cc sportbike?